jhpyle/docassemble/_docs/initial.md

 the web app.
 If a `short title` is provided, it will be displayed in place of the `title` when the size of the screen is small.

+If a `tab title` is provided, it will be displayed as the title of the browser tab.
+Otherwise, the `title` will be used.

+If a `subtitle` is provided, it will be displayed as the subtitle of the interview in the "Interviews" list available to a logged-in user at `/interviews`.

+These titles can be overridden using the [`set_title()` function].

 If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the interview list available at `/list`.
 For